Netflix pushes for WBD deal with all-cash offer, reveals US$1.5B in ad revenue

 Netflix surprised investors by scrapping its original cash-and-stock deal for WBD’s studio and streaming assets in favor of a full-cash acquisition.
 The new bid values WBD shares at US$27.75, backed by a US$67.2 billion bridge loan commitment, including an additional US$8.2 billion secured in January.

-Netflix cited a faster approval timeline and greater deal certainty as key reasons for the move.
+Netflix said the decision was driven by speed and certainty.
 “The revised transaction structure expedites the timeline to a WBD shareholder vote and provides greater certainty of value that will be delivered at closing,” Netflix said in a letter to shareholders.

 If finalized, the acquisition would bring marquee IP like Game of Thrones, Harry Potter, and the DC superhero universe into Netflix’s fold.
 That means even more firepower to compete in the high-stakes streaming wars.